 Other uses and disclosures of medical information not covered by this Notice or the laws that apply to us will be made only with your written authorization, on a Hospital authorization form.
+Specifically, uses and disclosures of your medical information for marketing purposes or involving a sale of your information will be made only with your written authorization.
+Likewise most uses of psychotherapy notes require authorization.
 If you provide us authorization to use or disclose medical information about you, you may revoke that authorization, in writing, at any time.
 If you revoke your authorization, we will no longer use or disclose medical information about you for reasons covered by your written authorization.
 However, we may continue to use or disclose that information to the extent we have relied on your authorization.
 You also understand that we are unable to take back any disclosures we have already made with your authorization, and that we are required to retain our records of the care that we provide to you.

 For more information and answers to questions, please contact:

 The Bioethics Committee at The Brooklyn Hospital Center is readily accessible to patients, family members and hospital staff for assistance and advice when ethical issues relating to patient care arise.
 Members of the committee include physicians, nurses, administrators, social workers, trustees, chaplains, community representatives and an ethicist.

 Consultation is available to provide assistance in discussing the ethical implications surrounding the patient's care and to offer guidance and support to the individuals involved.
 Dispute mediation can also be obtained to help in resolving intra-family or staff-family disagreements concerning the plan of care for the patient.

 For more information, please ask a nurse, physician, social worker, chaplain or a representative from Patient Relations.